rokki74/rokki74/README.md

 👋 Hey there, I'm Japheth Kiprono Ratemo (@rokki74)

-I'm a full-stack developer who's always leveling up, currently pursuing a Bachelor's in Applied Computer Science at Daystar University.
+I'm a full-stack developer though 80% lenient on backend as I like interacting with how computers work in the backseen especially on the programming languages like C++, Java and python for modelling and having intuitions on machine learning.
+I prefer the former two as this aligns more with my passion and only use python to connect and model how I can implement systems instead, I might sometimes be forced to even learn integrating an llm to an application using python then go try implement the same in C++.
+This has made me learn and even disapprove my decisios often due to reduced abstractions and coding on the metal if I would say.
+Apart from doing research and quenching my curiosity I'm also currently pursuing a Bachelor's in Applied Computer Science and it's hard mixing them up but I love the challenge of doing real world stuff and studying.
 I already hold a Diploma in Computer Science, and I’m passionate about building clean, responsive applications—especially on the backend (where I feel most at home!).

 🛠️ Tech I Work With

-Languages & Frameworks: . ⚙️ Java, Spring Boot, Python, FastAPi, Node.js
+Languages & Frameworks: . ⚙️ C++, Java, Python, FastAPi, Node.js
                         . 🖥️ React.js, Flutter

 Databases: 💾 Databases MySQL, MongoDB

-AI/ML: 🤖 AI/ML Exploring LangChain.js and integrating AI into real-world apps
+AI/ML: 🤖 AI/ML Exploring LangChain, Langgraph and integrating AI into real-world apps

-Others: C# and always up for learning more!
+Others: C language and always up for learning more!

 💡 Interests:

 👀 Software & Web Development (especially backend-heavy projects)

-💞️ Collaborating on projects built with Java, C#, Node.js—or anything exciting!
+💞️ Collaborating on projects built with Java, C++,Python, Node.js—or anything exciting maybe assembly someday!

 🌍 Studying history, culture, and how war shapes global economies